- Duration: 3 years

 Application

-A good project description is required for a scientific thesis and an indication of how this can be completed within 3 years, as well as a plan for financing this.
+A good project description is required for a scientific thesis, an indication of how this can be completed within three years, and a plan for financing this.

 Read more about the requirements below.